claudiospizzi/ScriptLogger/README.md

 * **Write-ErrorLog**
   Log an error message.

-## Examples

 The following example show two options how to start the script logger, the logger management and how to log the log messages.

 ```powershell
 # Initialize the logger with default values